Help us increase our efforts to increase recycling and reduce waste by staying up to date on what can be recycled.

 Please note: Weight restrictions on the receptacles must be observed; otherwise, the items will not be collected.
 The removal or scavenging of discards is prohibited by law.

-To initiate service, or for helpful tips and guidelines on acceptable items that can be recycled and put into your trash receptacle, please visit the following hauler websites or feel free to call:
+To initiate service, or for helpful tips and guidelines on acceptable items that can be recycled and put into your trash receptacle, please visit the Waste Management (G.I.
+Industries) website or feel free to call (805) 522-9400.

 There are many ways to help your community continue to reduce waste and increase recycling efforts.
 Please take a few moments to review the below information to discover how:

 Consumers pay California Redemption Value (CRV) when they purchase beverages from a retailer, and receive CRV refunds when they redeem the containers at a recycling center.
 Most beverages packaged in aluminum, glass, plastic and bi-metal containers are eligible for CRV.
 To find a nearby recycling center or drop-off location, please visit the CalRecycle website and type in your zip code.

 Residents who require a higher capacity for yard waste and horse manure, 1.5 or 3 cubic yard bins are available.
 However, the placement of the bin on a residential property must be placed pursuant to the requirements of the City’s Municipal Code Section 6-3.12(c) and not be viewable from the public rights-of-way.
 To request approval of your bin placement, please complete and return the Request for Residential Bin Service.